-What are the different types of sunscreens?
+What are the different types of sunscreen?

 There are two types of sunscreens: mineral and chemical.